-Each transfer student has taken a different path to LC.
+Each transfer student has taken a different path to the University of Lynchburg.
 Meet some of our transfer students!

 Psychology major, Spanish minor